 So what is reality?
 Reality is nobody knows what a Trump presidency will ultimately look like, and I suspect not even Donald Trump himself knows.

 Yes markets can make new highs and clearly some people are chasing prices and valuations higher.
-Yet people should not forget that the internals show that others are selling.
 While Donald Trump has won the election he has not won the mind of the American people nor the world.
 The world has been watching the recent election with petrified horror and the headlines have not been kind.

 In a way this could all work to Donald Trump’s advantage.
 Eight years ago President Obama came into the White House on a wave of global optimism.
 He even received the Nobel Peace price before really taking office.
 Expectations were so high he could only disappoint.

 As far as the world is concerned the expectations for a Trump presidency are so low he may well exceed expectations.